sbryngelson/group-docs/group-syllabus/figures.md

 You should show both if your intention _is to show_ that they are close together.
 If your message is the result, you can just show one simulation result and mention in the caption that the results for the other case look the same.

-Simulations usually involves critical physical configurations such as domain boundaries, immmersed boundaries or objects with significantly different physical properties.
+Simulations usually involve critical physical configurations such as domain boundaries, immersed boundaries, or objects with significantly different physical properties.
 Make sure to show them in the simulation visualization.

 Essentially, you want to show the reader as close as possible to a 'cartoon' of your work.
 Showing frivolous information distracts from your message.